 Every RVer should have a few tarps on hand, and they’re far too valuable to leave behind.
 Case in point: a bit of cord or a couple of supports, and a tarp becomes an awning and sunshade.
 Not only does it provide shade for you, but it can also help block the sun from your windows at the same time.

 Your windshield is one large window you can’t block out, so a removable sunshade lets you cover it up while you’re parked.

-This one comes in many different sizes and can fold away into a comparatively tiny package, so it works for just about any RV, motor home, bus, or another large vehicle.
+They come in different sizes and many fold away into a comparatively tiny package, so work for just about any RV, motor home, bus, or another large vehicle.

 A side shade like this one is like an awning for your awning and gives you more shade and shelter.

 RV Awning Rooms

 On the more extreme end of comfort and protection from the elements is a full-on additional room.
 It’s like having a large tent folded up against the side of your RV.
 Once you set it up, you’re protected from the ground, from wind and sunshine in all directions, and the sun bearing down above you.

 They’re more expensive and awkward than awnings and shades, but you can’t get better sun protection than building yourself a whole other room.